OpenGroop/groopi-docs/docs/groopi-quickstart.md

 ## That's it!

 Now whenever you want to view your sensor data, all you have to do is join the Groopi's WIFI network, browse to the IP address above, and log into the OpenGro/Op console.
 Just remember that your browsing device will not have internet access while connected to the Groopi's WIFI network.

-## What's next?

-The Groopi has a few more features that are worth exploring.
-All of which are covered in the [Opengro/Op User Manual](/opengroop_user_manual/).

-#### Local network connections

-The Groopi can connect to existing local networks by either WIFI, ethernet, or both.
-By connecting the Groopi to an existing network, you do not have to switch networks to access the OpenGro/Op web console.
-It will hava an address on that network.

-#### Remote network connection

-If you have the Groopi connected to a local network that has internet access, then the Groopi can also be accessed remotely, off-site.

-#### Cloud data storage

-Sensor data can be pushed to the cloud for storing and viewing.

-#### User magament

-Users can be added to the system to access sensor data.

-For a detailed a reference on the OpenGro/Op web console, visit the  [Opengro/Op Reference Manual](/opengroop_reference_manual/).